zeejafri/Coding_Challenge/README.md

 `docker push image:latest`

 # Kubernetes Deployment File:
 A Kubernetes Deployment file is packaged along with this repository.
 It can also be created on the runtime using the -k8 argument along with URL arguments to the script.
+Once the K8 Deployment file is printed to the std out, user would have to update the command section by adding the enviornment variables.
+The command section should look like:
+`command: ["/bin/sh", "-c", "./assesment-script.sh $AUTH_URL $PARAMS_URL && sleep 3000000"]`

-Once the deployment is spin up user would be able to see the pod logs with output "HELLO WORLD, swisscom2023-smingate77"
+Once the deployment is spin up user would be able to see the pod logs with output "HELLO WORLD, swisscom2023-smingate77".
 Screenshots:
 ![image](https://user-images.githubusercontent.com/48657324/218091952-bb0dcc72-3b1d-47a1-858c-5515a8ceebad.png)